angelozero/task-management/README.md

 - 17 - Design patterns

 ## Doing
-- Jacoco - coverage code with some unit tests
+- Jacoco - coverage code with some unit tests ( i`m tired )

 ## To do
 - JWT Authentication with Keycloak